digital wet signature Main illustration for Malbek blog

 Despite the growing acceptance of digital and electronic signatures, there are still some situations where a traditional wet signature may be necessary.
 These instances often involve legal documents that require additional levels of authentication or are subject to specific laws.

-One common example is notarized documents.
+One example is notarized documents.
 In many cases, documents such as affidavits, deeds, and powers of attorney must be signed in the presence of a notary public, who verifies the signer’s identity and witnesses the signing process.
 While some states have begun to allow remote online notarization, which enables the use of electronic signatures, many still require a physical signature in the presence of a notary.

-Another type of document where wet signatures are often required is a will or trust.
+Another document where wet signatures are often required is a will or trust.
 Due to the sensitive nature of these documents and the potential for disputes, many states have specific requirements for the signing and witnessing of wills and trusts, which may include the use of wet signatures.

 Certain government filings and legal documents may also require wet signatures.
 Some tax forms, court filings, and documents related to real estate transactions may need to be signed in ink to be considered valid.